 Regularly synthesizing learnings and recommendations for how best to amplify March for Science content with the leadership team, partner organizations and community organizers.

 Marketing and Programming Director - Houston Museum of African American Culture

-As the Houston Museum of African American Culture’s Marketing and Programming Director, I was responsible for developing and facilitating over 30 socially relevant museum public events.
-In addition, I developed the organization's first comprehensive digital strategy, increasing the museum’s attendance and visibility garnering new patronage.
-While I was in this role, the museum actively re-imagined the social landscape for Black Americans and mobilized communities of color through event activation, social media, and art education.
-During my tenure at the museum, I was awarded the 2017 Burroughs-Wright Fellowship from the Association of African American Museums.
+As the Houston Museum of African American Culture’s Marketing and Programming Director, I had the privilege of ideating, facilitating, and hosting over 40 socially relevant museum public programming and events.
+In addition, I developed the organization's first digital strategy, bolstering the museum’s attendance and visibility garnering new patronage in the thousands.
+Under my leadership, the museum actively re-imagined the social landscape for Black Americans and mobilized communities of color through event activation, social media, and education.

-Since then, much like museums, I've married community and storytelling to activate the audiences I market to, both in the advocacy and social impact spaces.
+Since then, much like museums, I've married community and storytelling to activate the audiences I market to, mainly in the advocacy and social impact spaces.
 However, both as a professional and a patron, museums will always hold a special space in my heart.

 My favorite museum in Houston: The Science Museum

 My favorite art piece in Houston: The Yellow Scale by František Kupka (MFAH permanent collection)